isomerpages/moe-bendemeersec/_cca/Performing Arts/Choir.md

 <p style="text-align:justify">For the SYF, the School Choir also had to record their singing in small groups before all the individual audio clips were fused together into a single audio file for the SYF central judging.
 It was an enriching experience and we look forward to presenting an interesting repertoire in the upcoming performances!</p>

-![Training for Singapore Youth Festival](/images/Cca/cca-choir-01.jpg) Training for Singapore Youth Festival
+![Training for Singapore Youth Festival](/images/Cca/cca-choir-01.jpg) Audio recording for Singapore Youth Festival

 ![](/images/Cca/cca-choir2022-01.jpg)
 Video recording for Chinese New Year Celebrations